Multi-party Semi-quantum Secret Sharing Protocol based on Measure-flip and Reflect Operations: Security analysis

 \subsection{The intercept-resend attack}

+The intercept-resend attack is a typical eavesdropping method.
+The attacker will intercept the transmitted particles and resends the particles prepared by herself to the target user.
 Suppose an external eavesdropper, Eve, uses the intercept-resend attack to obtain some useful information.
-She may first intercept all the qubits sent from Alice to Bob$_i$ in Step 2.
+Without loss of generality, consider Eve attacking particles transmitted between Alice and Bob$_i$.
+Eve may first intercept all the qubits sent from Alice to Bob$_i$ in Step 2.
 Then, she generates fake qubits in basis $ \{|0\rangle, |1\rangle \}$, and sends these fake qubits to Bob$_i$.
-After Bob$_i$ performing the operations on these qubits, Eve catches and measures the qubits sent by Bob$_i$ to obtain Bob's operations.
+After Bob$_i$ performing the operations on these qubits, Eve catches and measures the qubits sent by Bob$_i$ to obtain his operations.
 However, Eve's attack is invalid since the order of the qubits sent from Bob$_i$ to Alice is entirely secret for Eve.
 That is, Eve cannot distinguish which qubit is measure-flipped and which is reflected.
 More seriously, Eve's fake qubits are not identical to Alice's decoy photons, which will make Eve's attack discovered by Alice during the eavesdropping checking in Step 4.